lucgiffon/qkmeans/README.rst

 Installation
 ------------

+For this installation procedure, we assume you have a fresh Python environment activated.

-To install the package, simply go in the `code` directory and install using pip:
+To install the package, simply type:

 	make install